 After the pandemic and further restructuring, the club rebranded as Young Singh Hatyai United, returning to Chira Nakhon Stadium for a period.
 Despite a strong 2021–22 season, off-field issues saw them fail licensing requirements and exit the league system.

-As of early 2024, there has been no successful revival of a Hat Yai-based club in the national structure.
+As of 2026, there has been no successful revival of a Hat Yai-based club in to enter the Semi-Pro League or national structure.

 My visit